TheBoxyBear/charttools/docs/FileFormats/ini.md

 `Key` is a string, and `Value` is either a string or a number, depending on the key.

-There are *many* tags in existance, so listing them all in one place is rather difficult.
+There are *many* tags in existence, so listing them all in one place is rather difficult.
 Still, this should be a pretty good amount of them.

 Tags read by CH: